straysheep-dev/linux-configs/hypervisors/README.md

 		- Wait at least a minute or two for the process to complete
 	* If graphical errors persist after resuming VM's suspended like this
 		- Shutdown the VM, power it back on
 ---

-### Copy & paste no longer works

-Tested on Ubuntu 20.04 LTS, GNOME desktop

-The easiest and quickest way to fix this:

-- `Suspend` all currently powered on guests
-- Close the VMware Workstation application
-- Restart VMware Workstation
-- Resume all suspended guests

----

 ### Taking screenshots from host